 You can submit your application directly to USW Exchange, or our engagement team can support you in developing the application.

-Your application is reviewed within 14 days and assessed based on the criteria laid out in the provided guidance document.
+Your application is reviewed by USW Exchange within 14 days and you will receive an acknowledgement of your application based on the criteria laid out in the provided guidance document.

 Following this support we'll ask you to complete a second short form considering further opportunities to build on this work.

 Find the most commonly asked questions about the Partnership and Engagement Programme below.
 Have a question we haven't covered?
 Simply drop us an email or give us a call on 01443 482266 to speak with a member of our business engagement team.